 - Ability to maintain high expectations for all youth

 - Strong classroom management and program facilitation skills that balance the needs and interests of youth

 - Experience working in multicultural environments, bi-lingual (English/Spanish) a strong plus.

-- “Hands-On” mentality – candidate should be willing to work directly with kids and parents.
+- “Hands-On” mentality – candidate will be working directly with kids and families.